-- Specific training needs: Long-distance running or cycling calls for a device with built-in GPS and long battery life.
-Likewise, some users might want a device with more advanced health sensors than others.
+- Specific training needs: Long-distance running or cycling calls for a device with built-in GPS.
+Likewise, endurance athletes will appreciate long battery life.
+Make sure to account for the requirements of your workout routine when choosing a device.

 - Aesthetics: Finally, the ideal wearable is one that fits your style so that you enjoy wearing it.
 For example, for women who want to track the basics without an overly sporty accessory, the Fitbit Luxe offers a slim, fashionable aesthetic.

 In addition to the factors above, consider your budget.
 Then, determine the best Fitbit device for you from our list below.

 The best Fitbit for women

 - Fitbit Versa 3: The best Fitbit smartwatch for most shoppers, this device is a slightly pared-down version of the Fitbit Sense, but at a much better price.
 Odds are, you won’t miss the extra health sensors the Versa 3 lacks and you’ll appreciate the extra cash.

 - Fitbit Sense: With EDA, ECG, and skin temperature sensors, the Fitbit Sense is the best pick for women interested in detailed health tracking.